knime/knime-core/org.knime.product/README.txt

   update site.
 In your current KNIME installation select "File", "Update KNIME..." (or in the Developer Version via "Help", "Software Updates",  "Find and Install...").
 The Update Wizard opens.
-  If you expand the KNIME site, you see three main categories:
+  If you expand the "KNIME" site, you see two main categories:
-  KNIME Base Package, KNIME Development Wizard, KNIME Extensions.
+  KNIME Base Package and KNIME Extensions.
+(In the All-in-One version of KNIME you also have the KNIME Development Wizard under the "KNIME Development" site available.)
   You may now select the features you want to install.
 If you select a feature and receive an error about a configuration problem, click the "Select Required" button.
 This automatically selects all required features.